sadkanuos/Project-Demon-Slayer/README.md

 # Vue.js Project: Demon-Slayer

-This project is a part of the UDEMY COURSE: Vue.js is an awesome JavaScript Framework for building Frontend Applications!
-VueJS mixes the Best of Angular + React! by Academind.
+This project is a part of the UDEMY COURSE: Vue.js: The Complete Guide by Academind.

 This is a turn based click-only game without any in-game graphical assets.
 It covers the core functionalities that can be seen in a turn based game.